What is not reviewed

 Disabled at any scope

 The enabled setting can be flipped off at the org, project, or repo level.
-The most-specific setting wins, and the resolved value gates whether the orchestrator runs the review at all.
+Any enabled: false in the hierarchy gates all reviews underneath it — a disabled org disables every project and repo in that org, and a more-specific scope cannot re-enable what a broader scope has disabled.
 A repo with enabled: false produces no reviews even if the org and project are enabled.

 What never gets flagged inside a reviewed file